Akuli/tkinter-tutorial/dialogs.md

 tkinter programs don't need it and `import tkinter` runs faster if Python doesn't need to load `messagebox.py` at all.

+Another thing to note that [the callback is blocking](buttons.md#blocking-callback-functions).
+It doesn't matter here because Tk handles message boxes specially.

 The `tkinter.messagebox` module supports many other things too, and there are other modules like it as well.
 Here's an example that demonstrates most of the things that are possible.
-You can use this program when you need to use a dialog, but you don't remember which function you should use.
+You can use this program when you need to use a dialog so you don't remember which function to use.

 Note that many of these functions return None if you close the dialog using the X button in the corner.